-The legacy Enhanced 911 (E-911) call system was established when all phones were landlines, and when you called 911 the system used the phone number to look up the corresponding physical address (“123 Jones Avenue”) in a database.
-The database identified the appropriate public safety call center or PSAP (“public safety answer point”); the 911 system then used that information to route the call to the correct PSAP.
-This tabular lookup was replaced with a new system that uses geographic data.
-In Next Generation 911 the location of the caller determines which PSAP gets the call.
-Reasons for a new system include accommodating other ways of contacting 911 (e.g., text messages), better backup options for handling 911 calls, increased bandwidth due to the implementation the Emergency Service IP Network (ESInet), and the ability to interconnect with other Next Generation 911 systems.
+The legacy Enhanced 911 (E-911) call system was established when all phones were landlines.
+When you called 911, your telephone carrier used your phone number to look up the corresponding physical address (“123 Jones Avenue”) for the phone number in a database.
+The database identified the appropriate public safety emergency call routing or dispatch center (PSAP or “public safety answer point”); the 911 system then used that information to route the 911 call to the correct PSAP.
+NG911 replaces this database lookup with a new approach that relies on computerized maps and related information to route calls.
+In NG911the physical location of the caller (could still be an address, but most likely the location is provided by a cell phone) determines which PSAP gets the call.
+Reasons for implementing NG911 include transitioning the 911 call routing system to be entirely computer-based which, in turn, accommodates other ways of contacting 911 (e.g., text messages), makes it possible for dispatch centers to be backed up by other centers, and provides the ability to interconnect with other Next Generation 911 systems.

 Additional Resources for